madebywild/wildplate/readme.md

 These centralized variables can be imported regularly by importing the js file wherever you need it, but most importantly are available automagically in your `.scss` files as well!

 Note that at the moment you always have to restart the `wildplate start` dev process after editing the vars file, we'll work on removing that restriction.

+## Static Files

+If you have a bunch of static files (like google site verification, sitemap.xml etc.) you can make use of the copying feature by enabling it in your `wildplate.js` config file.
+Simply set `assets.copyStatic` to `true` and optionally provide a custom source path, otherwise it picks up files at `app/static` and copies them to the output directory.

 ## Styling